 After administering the universal screener to students, we want to see that at least 80% of students are achieving success with core instruction alone and do not need intervention support.
 This is the measure of an effective Tier 1 core instructional program!

-Approximately 10% to 15% of students perform below their grade-level expectations, necessitating placement within Tier 2 support systems.
-This percentage represents learners who require additional instructional intervention beyond the universal support all students receive.
+Approximately 10% to 15% of students perform below their grade-level expectations and require additional Tier 2 instructional intervention beyond the universal classroom instruction all students receive.
 These students benefit from targeted small group sessions, allowing educators to address specific gaps in understanding and performance.
 Furthermore, about 5% of students exhibit performance well below their grade level, highlighting a need for Tier 3 individualized intervention.
 This involves intensive, often one-on-one, tailored instruction designed to meet unique learning needs and to bridge significant educational gaps.

 During the edLeader Panel webinar, “The Role of MTSS in District Improvement: Aligning Vision and Action,” three top-notch current and former district leaders discussed change management, focusing on how a Multi-Tiered System of Supports (MTSS) can provide an organizing framework for accomplishing strategic goals.
 The panelists shared practical strategies to help anyone from seasoned K-12 superintendents to up-and-coming administrators accomplish their district goals and lead confidently.